Kkelly22/Kkelly22.github.io/_posts/2019-06-09-breaking_down_storage_technologies.markdown

 AUTHOR ID
 ```

-If I want to find a particular book by ID, all I need to do is employ a ".find" method which will utilize a SQL "SELECT" statement to find and return the data i'm looking for.
+If we want to find a particular book by ID, all we need to do is employ a ".find" method which will utilize a SQL "SELECT" statement to find and return the data we're looking for.
 The use of SQL/ORMs make this method much more attractive than it's predecessor.

 Like with file based systems, this system also allows for vertical scalability.
-I can continually purchase more storage space if I run out, however this is also not ideal for big data.
+We can continually purchase more storage space if we run out, however this is also not ideal for big data.
 At a certain point, storage on a single server becomes costly and extremely latent.

-* Pros: Good for frequent CRUD on a manageable level of consistent data
+* Pros: Good for frequent CRUD operations (Create, Read, Update, Delete) on a manageable level of consistent data
 * Cons: ORM Impedence Mismatching, must design referential integrity at its core

 3. **Non-Relational Databases**.
 This method of storage is the newest method of storage, and offers the most flexibility and scalability compared to both previously mentioned storage technologies.
 A non-relational database stores data in a JSON document instead of tables and rows.
 An example of a non-relational database object is as follows:

 {"Books" : [ { Book ID, Book Name, Book Edition, Author ID, Author Name } , ... ] }

 The object above represents a key/value JSON object.
-This object is structured in a way where I can add more objects to the array containing my values, but I can also add more keys (representing new data needing to be stored) anywhere I need.
-I can adapt to changing data demands very easily.
+This object is structured in a way where we can add more objects to the array containing values, but we can also add more keys (representing new data needing to be stored) anywhere we need.
+We can adapt to changing data demands very easily.

 This system also enables us to scale both vertically and horizontally.
-I can purchase more storage on a single server like before, but given that my data is likely unstructured and does not rely on 'joins',  I can spread my storage across multiple servers.
+We can purchase more storage on a single server like before, but given that our data is likely unstructured and does not rely on 'joins',  we can spread our storage across multiple servers.
 This makes non-relational databases a great fit for big, unstructured data.

 * Pros: Scalability with big data, high throughput and low latency, easily accessible API
 * Cons: Extra processing efforts, lack of structure can become complicated to manage